pypa/pypa.io/source/members.rst

-contribute patches, bug reports, feature requests, ideas, questions, answers, and similar information in our `GitHub organization`_ and `Bitbucket organization`_ repositories, and discuss issues and plans with us in `the Packaging category on discuss.python.org`_ and on `the distutils-sig mailing list`_.
+contribute patches, bug reports, feature requests, ideas, questions, answers, and similar information in our `GitHub organization`_ and `Bitbucket organization`_ repositories, and discuss issues and plans with us in the `Packaging category on discuss.python.org`_.

 .. _`Project membership`: